jbowyers/chartinator/README.md

 ### What is this repository for? ###

-Transforming HTML tables and js arrays into charts using Google Chart ( https://developers.google.com/chart/ ).
+Transforming HTML tables, Google Sheets and js arrays into charts using Google Chart ( https://developers.google.com/chart/ ).

+### What are the current features? ###

+Chartinator currently supports the following:

+* Creation of the following chart types using Google Charts
+    * Bar Chart
+    * Pie Chart
+    * Column Chart
+    * Calendar
+    * Geo Chart
+    * Table Chart with data column formatter
+* Extraction of data from HTML tables, Google spreadsheets, and JavaScript arrays
+* Accessible data - Using HTML tables as data sources makes data accessible to screen readers and searchbots
+* Showing and hiding of HTML tables accessibly
+* Manipulation of data extracted from HTML tables and Google Sheets using JavaScript arrays
+* Transposition of data - swapping of rows and columns
+* Resizing of charts on screen resize - Responsive Web Design
+* Chart aspect ratio control
+* Customization of chart tooltips and annotations
+* Customization of all Google Chart options - Fonts, colors, chart formatting, etc.

 ### How do I get set up? ###